-Temperatures below the freezing mark and plenty of cloud cover, combined with cold water helped Lake Mendota officially froze on January 12th, 2020, as declared by the Wisconsin State Climatology Office.
-Lake Mendota, the largest lake in the Yahara Watershed, froze just 18 days shy of January 30th, which is the latest date that ice-on has every been declared (1/30/1032).
+Temperatures below the freezing mark and plenty of cloud cover, combined with cold water helped Lake Mendota officially freeze on Sunday, January 3rd, 2021, as declared by the Wisconsin State Climatology Office.
+Lake Mendota, the largest lake in the Yahara Watershed, froze 27 days shy of January 30th – which is the latest date that ice-on has ever been declared (1/30/1932).

-The January 12th freeze date marks the conclusion of Clean Lakes Alliance’s eighth annual Mendota Freeze Contest.
+The January 3rd, 2021 freeze date marks the conclusion of Clean Lakes Alliance’s ninth annual Mendota Freeze Contest.
 Weather watchers and ice experts of all ages were asked to guess the official ice-on date for Lake Mendota.
 The Mendota Freeze Contest calls attention to the year-round importance of our lakes on our local quality of life.

-Of the more than 1600 people to enter the contest, over 20 guessed Lake Mendota would freeze on January 12th.
-Randomly selected from those to guess the correct date was Jennifer Borgstrom of Madison.
-She received a $1,000 Lands’ End gift card as a grand prize.
-Borgstrom said she would likely use her winnings to buy a Lands’ End blanket or two for his wife, and an ice fishing jacket for himself.
+Of the more than 1800 people to enter the contest, over 50 guessed Lake Mendota would freeze on January 3rd, 2021.
+Randomly selected from those to guess the correct date was Wayne J. Hanson of Poynette.
+He received a $1,000 gift card courtesy of Lands’ End as the grand prize.
+Hanson says he will likely use his winnings to buy a Lands’ End blanket or two for his wife, and an ice fishing jacket for himself.
 This was the first time Hanson entered the Mendota Freeze Contest, which he saw advertised on Facebook.
 He said his January 3rd date was just a lucky guess!

 When will Lake Mendota freeze?

 - For insight into the Wisconsin State Climatology Office, which declares the lakes frozen each year, read more about lake ice records from Wisconsin State Climatology Office